APPETITE SUPPRESSANTS

 Are the appetite suppressants similar to “meth”?

-The appetite suppressants are in the same amphetamine-based category of medication as Ritalin and Adderall, which are used by millions of children everyday.
-Comparing phentermine to “meth” would be the equivalent of comparing codeine to opium because both compounds are opiate-based.
+The appetite suppressants are in the same category as Adderall and Ritalin, used by millions of kids every day.
+Comparing them to “meth” is like comparing codeine to opium just because they’re both in the same class.

 Are the appetite suppressants addictive?

-From a physical standpoint the appetite suppressants create no physiological dependence.
-The National Institute on Drug Abuse ranks phentermine 148th and represents less than 0.03% of all drugs with abuse potential.
+They create no physiological dependence.
+The National Institute on Drug Abuse ranks phentermine 148th and it represents less than 0.03% of all drugs with abuse potential.